-14. Designation of Reading Local Safeguarding Children Board as responsible authority
+14. Designation of Brighter Futures for Children as responsible authority

-- 14.1 The Council is legally required to specify the principles which it will apply in exercising its powers under section 157(h) of the Act to designate, in writing, a competent body to advise it about the protection of children from harm.
-The principles are: - - the need for it to be a body in Reading and be responsible for, or interested in, matters relating to the protection of children from harm; - ii. the Council's desire that the body should act responsibly in performing the function and be such that would be willing to advise the Council if necessary. - 14.2 As the Reading Local Safeguarding Children Board (Brighter Futures for Children) is a responsible authority for the purposes of the Licensing Act 2003, the Council hereby designates it as the responsible authority for the purpose of the
+14.1 The Council is legally required to specify the principles which it will apply in exercising its powers under section 157(h) of the Act to designate, in writing, a competent body to advise it about the protection of children from harm.
+The principles are: -

+- i. the need for it to be a body in Reading and be responsible for, or interested in, matters relating to the protection of children from harm; - ii. the Council's desire that the body should act responsibly in performing the function and be such that would be willing to advise the Council if necessary.

+14.2 As Brighter Futures for Children is a responsible authority for the purposes of the Licensing Act 2003, the Council hereby designates it as the responsible authority for the purpose of the Act.